Pylons/pyramid/docs/authorintro.rst

 and unfamiliarities of a different framework.
 The result is what is now :mod:`repoze.bfg`.

+It is immodest to say so, but I believe :mod:`repoze.bfg` has turned out to be the very best Python web framework available today, bar none.
+It combines all the "good parts" from other web frameworks into a cohesive whole that is reliable, down-to-earth, flexible, speedy, and well-documented.

 Thanks
 ------

-This book is dedicated to my grandmother, Dorothy Phillips.
+This book is dedicated to my grandmother, Dorothy Phillips, who gave me my first typewriter, and my mother, Donelle Duffy, who bought me my first computer (a VIC-20).

 Thanks to the following people for providing expertise, resources, and software.
 Without the help of these folks, neither this book nor the